nader93k/lifted-domain-repair/relaxation_generator/README.md

-Pascal (L.) says:
-This whole thing was copied from another project of mine.
-Please let me do a clean-up pass before publishing this.

-The repository builds on the work of Corrêa et al. (ICAPS 2023)., we should make it clear that we re-used the code.

----

 # ASP encoding to ground planning tasks

 Encodes the relaxed-reachability of a PDDL planning task as a logic program.
 The